Violent Crimes

 Ithaca Violent Crime Attorneys

-Defending Against Violent Crime Charges in Tompkins County
+Experienced Defense Against Violent Crime Charges in Tompkins County

 Violent crimes are treated very seriously in New York.
 Whether you have been accused of assaulting a police officer or recklessly endangering a passerby, you can receive considerable prison time, as well as a permanently stained record, unless you have the aid of an aggressive Ithaca violent crime lawyer.
 Do not hesitate to reach out to The Law Office of Charles H. Kee for dependable legal support.